openi/openi3.0/README.md

 Pre-requisites
 ================
-Pentaho BI Server 3.9 or greater
+Pentaho BI Server 5.0 or greater
-You can download the latest version here http://sourceforge.net/projects/pentaho/files/Business%20Intelligence%20Server/
+For Pentaho 4.8 or lesser, use plugin version 3.0.1 You can download the latest version here http://sourceforge.net/projects/pentaho/files/Business%20Intelligence%20Server/